xchem/fragalysis-stack-kubernetes/docs/source/administration/data-recovery.rst

 -   Development cluster: ``/im-infra-backup``
 -   Prodcution cluster: ``/im-infra-production-backup``

-Armed with the prevailing Postgress admin user and password, recovery can be performed manually via a Pod shell or using an AWX playbook.
-We test recovery using the ``site-recovery.yaml`` playbook (version **2024.1**) from our `bandr-ansible`_ respository.
+Armed with the prevailing Postgres admin user and password, recovery can be performed manually via a Pod shell or using an AWX playbook.
+We test recovery using the ``site-recovery.yaml`` playbook (version **2024.1**) from our `bandr-ansible`_ repository.

 **************
 Rancher server